 Over the course of 2018, the GNSO Council engaged in an internal process of evaluation and evolution that produced several recommendations to improve the effectiveness and efficiency of our management of Policy Development Processes (PDPs) and implementation of those policy recommendations.
 In 2019, we are now working to implement those recommendations, and we look forward to engaging with the Board and ICANN Org to update you on our progress.

-At a high level, we recognized the GNSO Council must take a more active and energized role in engaging with the leadership of PDPs to ensure we are aware of any challenges or risks to the timely delivery of work.
+At a high level, we recognized the GNSO Council must take a more proactive and energized role in engaging with the leadership of PDPs to ensure we are aware of any challenges or risks to the timely delivery of work.
 This will help us better manage the overall work load and plan for future work, all while ensuring the PDP Operating Procedures are followed.
 We also recognized the need to better understand the capacity of the system and the resources needed to enable it – volunteer time, staff support, expenses associated with meetings and calls – in the face of increasing urgency and demands.

 In the spirit of our recent work, we believe the three things the ICANN Board, ICANN Org and ICANN Community must do together are (1) anticipate future work requirements; (2) prioritize our existing work; and (3) communicate, coordinate and engage with precision.
 With limited resources and increasing demands, it is increasingly important that we have the ability and commitment to identify future challenges, determine any associated need for gTLD policy work, and to establish the precise scope of that policy work so PDP Working Groups can be planned and prioritized.
 This can be best achieved through early coordination and ongoing engagement.